One thing is certain. Uncertainty.

 Remember where you have coped before

-We have all faced challenging situations before and whilst Covid-19 does offer us all unique challenges, it is a good idea to think back to the difficult things in life you have overcome.
+We have all faced challenging situations before and every passing year seems to offer us all unique challenges, it is a good idea to think back to the difficult things in life you have overcome.
 When has life been hard and you have managed to survive and maybe even thrive afterwards?
 Remembering that we have coped before can boost our confidence that we can cope again – building that belief in our ability.

 Set goals and achieve them